JohnEBoyBaby/i.Q/README.md

 ...
 THE GUY COULD HOLD "COURT" IN THE POOREST OF THE POOR ... https://www.youtube.com/watch?v=_ybnXgMMb5g&t=698s ...
 RIGHT UP TO THE WHITE OUT I MEAN WHITE HQUSE ..!
 YOU KNOW WHAT I AM GETTING AT, RIGHT ..?

 ... https://www.youtube.com/watch?v=_ybnXgMMb5g&t=1249s ...
 AND WHEN I DO CQME BAQQ ...
-I WILL HAVE MQRE OF A HUNGER AND DETERMINATIQN ..!7Q 'yQu' Qan lQse with sQ-Qalled 'greatness' ...
+I WILL HAVE MQRE OF A HUNGER AND DETERMINATIQN ..!7Q which is sQmethinQ 'yQu' Qan lQse with the 'intQxiQatiQn' Qf sQ-Qalled 'greatness' ...

 ...
 "QR WHATEVER HE WANTS TQ QALL HIMSELF ..." ...
 WHAT'S MY NAME ..?
 TRUTH.
 SAY MY NAME ..!
 TRUTH. https://www.youtube.com/watch?v=_ybnXgMMb5g&t=971s ...
 WHO I AM IS ..?
 TRUTH.
 G_D IS WITH 'me' ...
 CAN'T NOBODY BEAT 'me' ..!7Q